Original articles should report on original primary research within the scope of the journal.

 Results that would otherwise be indicated as "data not shown" should be included as additional files.
 Since many web links and URLs rapidly become broken, SpringerOpen requires that supporting data are included as additional files, or deposited in a recognized repository.
 Please do not link to data on a personal/departmental website.
 Do not include any individual participant details.
 The maximum file size for additional files is 20 MB each, and files will be virus-scanned on submission.
 Each additional file should be cited in sequence within the main body of text.

-111 days to first decision for all manuscripts
+58 days submission to first editorial decision for all manuscripts (Median)